huwenqing0606/RL-manufacturing/README.md

 1. <b>microgrid_manufacturing_system.py</b>

-simulates the joint operation of microgrid and manufacturing system
+simulates the joint operation of microgrid and manufacturing system.

 2. <b>reinforcement_learning.py</b>

-reinforcement learning via two layer fully connected neural network
+reinforcement learning via two layer fully connected neural network.

 3. <b>Simple_Manufacturing_System-Pure_Q-Learning.py</b>

 Learn the microgrid-manufacturing system using pure Q-learning.
-This is to compare with our new method
+This is to compare with our new method.

 4. <b>Simple_Manufacturing_System_routine_strategy.py</b>

-Learn the microgrid-manufacturing system using routine strategy via linear mixed-integer programming
+Learn the microgrid-manufacturing system using routine strategy via linear mixed-integer programming.

 The auxiliary files are